pamellies/models-of-programming-languages/README.md

 # Models of Programming Languages
 Slides and handwritten notes of my online course on **models of programming languages** at the Master Parisien de Recherche en Informatique.
+You will find [here](https://wikimpri.dptinfo.ens-cachan.fr/doku.php?id=cours:c-2-2) a general description of the course which I teach with [Thomas Ehrhard](https://www.irif.fr/~ehrhard) and [Michele Pagani](https://www.irif.fr/~pagani).

 You may have access to the videos and handwritten notes of the course here: